 The La Vergne Police Patrol Division is the largest unit within the department.
 Patrol officers are generally the first contact citizens have with the La Vergne Police Department.
-Of the department's 68 sworn positions (budgeted), 48 serve withing the Patrol Division.
 These officers respond to emergency and non-emergency calls for service by citizens 24 hours a day, 7 days a week, 365 days a year along with in-progress crimes.

 All La Vergne police officers receive extensive training in order to be prepared for any situation they are called to.
 Their duties include but are not limited to report writing, traffic law enforcement, transporting prisoners, attending court and ongoing training.
 All officers who are not already Tennessee P.O.S.T.
-Certified (Peace Officers Standards and Training) must go through an extensive 12-week training academy program and receive a minimum of 80% on their final test.
+Certified (Peace Officers Standards and Training) must pass an extensive 12-week training academy program.

 Three lieutenants are in command of the on-duty officers.
 They are totally responsible for their shift including scheduling, recommending training, handling any complaints (personnel or otherwise), and anything concerning the operation of their officers on shift.